tangentsoft/pidp8i/doc/uwfocal-refcards.md

-Since these files were likely created [before 1978][cl78] and probably did not have their copyright renewed — if it was in fact applied for, not an automatic thing at the time in the USA — we believe this text to be in the public domain.
-If the authors of the above text request it, we will remove this file from the PiDP-8/I software distribution.
+Since these files were likely created [before 1978][cl78] and probably did not have their copyright renewed — if it was in fact applied for, not an automatic thing at the time in the United States — we believe this text to be in the public domain.
+If the authors of the text below request it, we will remove this file from the PiDP-8/I software distribution.

 [cl78]: https://en.wikipedia.org/wiki/Copyright_law_of_the_United_States#Works_created_before_1978